Ellesmere Island

 The Arctic Cordillera mountain system covers much of Ellesmere Island, making it the most mountainous in the Arctic Archipelago.
 More than one-fifth of the island is protected as Quttinirpaaq National Park.

-In 2021, the population of Ellesmere Island was recorded at 144.
-There are three settlements: Alert, Eureka, and Grise Fiord.
+In 2021, the population of Ellesmere Island was recorded at 144 in three settlements: Alert, Eureka, and Grise Fiord.
 Ellesmere Island is administered as part of the Qikiqtaaluk Region in the Canadian territory of Nunavut.

 Geology

 Ellesmere Island has three major geological regions.
 The Grant Land Highlands is a large belt of fold mountains which dominate the northern face of the island.
-It is part of the Franklinian mobile belt, a zone of Cretaceous volcanic and intrusive rock.
+It is part of the Franklinian mobile belt, a zone of volcanic and intrusive rock from the Cretaceous.
 South of this is the Greely-Hazen Plateau, a large tableland composed of sedimentary and volcanic rocks.
-Covering most of the island, the coastal sedimentary plateau is a succession of highly eroded sedimentary peaks which are part of the Franklinian Shield with an extension of the Canadian Shield (Precambrian igneous and metamorphic rocks) in the island's southeastern corner.
+Covering most of the island, the coastal sedimentary plateau is a succession of highly eroded sedimentary peaks which are part of the Franklinian Shield with an extension of the Canadian Shield (Igneous and metamorphic rocks from the Precambrian) in the island's southeastern corner.
 In addition, there are syntectonic clastics which comprise the Ellesmere Island Volcanics of the Sverdrup Basin Magmatic Province.

 A period of uplift and faulting prior to the Pleistocene epoch (>2.6 Ma) established the overall features of the island.
-Additional uplift occurred due to isostatic rebound following the last glacial period.
+Additional uplift occurred due to isostatic rebound following the Last Glacial Period.
 Land features were then shaped by erosion from glacial ice, meltwaters, and scouring by sea ice.

 History

 It is believed that each of the pre-contact peoples who migrated through the High Arctic approached Ellesmere Island from the south and west.
 They were able to travel along Ellesmere's coasts or overland to Nares Strait, and some of them crossed the strait to populate Greenland.

-The archaeological record of past Arctic cultures is quite complete, as artefacts deteriorate very slowly.
+The archaeological record of past Arctic cultures is quite complete, as artifacts deteriorate very slowly.
 Items exposed to the cold, dry winds become naturally freeze-dried while items that become buried are preserved in the permafrost.
-Artefacts are in a similar condition to when they were left or lost, and settlements abandoned thousands of years ago can be seen much as they were the day their inhabitants left.
-From these sites and artefacts, archaeologists have been able to construct a history of these cultures.
+Artifacts are in a similar condition to when they were left or lost, and settlements abandoned thousands of years ago can be seen much as they were the day their inhabitants left.
+From these sites and artifacts, archaeologists have been able to construct a history of these cultures.
 However, the research is incomplete and only a small proportion of the details of excavations have been published.